 Keep in mind that traffic flow will be going in two directions.
 You will reach the largest amount of new students and avoid repeatedly asking the same students if you only leaflet one direction of the flow.
 If you are starting very early in the day, you can focus on students coming to class or on to campus.
 If you are starting later in the day focus on students that are coming out of class and possibly leaving campus for the day.

-We keep detailed notes for the best places to leaflet at schools, so just choose your state in the drop-down box in the sidebar and click Submit to see a list of schools in your area.
+We keep detailed notes for the best places to leaflet at schools, so just enter your state in the search box in the sidebar and click Submit to see a list of schools in your area.

 Other location tips: